- Logistics

 The Problem

 Traffic optimization is a combinatorial nightmare.
-Given hundreds of vehicles and thousands of possible routes, finding the globally optimal assignment grows exponentially with scale.
-Classical computers approximate it; quantum annealers are designed to search this kind of energy landscape natively.
+Given many vehicles and many possible routes, finding the best assignment grows explosively with scale.
+Classical computers approximate it; quantum annealers are designed to search exactly this kind of energy landscape.

 import dimod